The Biggest Mistakes People Make at SXSW

 Paying for food and drink

 Locals know the best part of SouthBy ain't the music; it's the free food.
 If you plan accordingly, you can potentially eat three meals without opening your wallet.
-Follow @thefreenoms or #SXnoms on Twitter for updates on free food and cool parties and @OpenBarATX for a heads-up on drinks.
+Follow @thefreenoms or #SXnoms on Twitter for updates on free food and cool parties.

 Driving, in any form

 If you do catch the Tito's bus, you'll probably want to dash off it with your drink, because you won't believe this is real life.
 But Austin isn't one of those cities where you can openly carry your booze (guns, don't you know, are another story).
 Even more important, Austin police don't mess around with DUIs, so don't think about driving while even a little intoxicated.
-There are rideshares, Yellow Cab, or designated driver services like Sober Monkeys.
+There are rideshares, Yellow Cab, or designated driver services like Safeway Drivers -- stay away from the electric scooters, though, especially if you're planning to rob a bank.

 Waiting in line at big-name events